 Discovery Garden Docents

-Are you a nature lover who enjoys engaging with children?
-Docents lead discovery activities for visitors of all ages in our new Discovery Garden, a one-acre space for children to explore plants and ecosystems through hands-on play and scientific investigations.
+Discovery Docents lead activities for visitors in our Discovery Garden, a one-acre space for children to explore plants and ecosystems through hands-on play and scientific investigations.
+Commit to one three-hour shift each week for the duration of a season.
+This position requires a one-day training session.

 (Tuesday–Sunday mornings and afternoons, spring–fall)